cade-vs/perl-web-reactor/README.md

     file included: other_file.html

-Page names may be requested from the edn user side, but include html files may be used only from the pages already requested.
+Page names may be requested from the end user side, but include html files may be used only from the pages already requested.

 # ACTIONS/MODULES/CALLBACKS